lehmanjo/vsc-dev-user-rust-template/README.md

-# vsc
+# vsc-dev-user-rust-template
-Visual Studio Codespaces.
+Visual Studio Codespace for Rust Development on Ubuntu